 and hex

 like.
 I’m using the standard function for expediency.
-Earlier in the book, using these library functions
+In Chapter 1, using these library functions would

 necessary but not conceptually interesting.